ReviewMyContract.aiReview My Contract

 What is the difference between a confidentiality clause and a standalone NDA?

 A confidentiality clause is a provision embedded within a broader contract — a services agreement, employment contract, or vendor agreement — that restricts disclosure and use of specific information shared during contract performance.
 A standalone NDA is a separate contract whose sole purpose is confidentiality, typically signed before any other contractual relationship exists, to cover exploratory conversations, due diligence, or preliminary business discussions.
-When a broader contract contains its own confidentiality clause, that clause typically supersedes any prior standalone NDA for information shared after the contract date.
-Always verify which agreement controls the confidentiality of information shared at each phase of a business relationship.

 How long should a confidentiality clause last?

 Duration depends on the type of information and the nature of the relationship.
 For general confidential business information — financial data, business plans, pricing, client lists — a finite term of 3-5 years after contract termination is commercially standard in most services and consulting agreements.
-For genuine trade secrets, indefinite protection is appropriate and consistent with the Defend Trade Secrets Act (DTSA) and state trade secret statutes, which protect trade secrets for as long as they retain their secret character and economic value.
-Perpetual confidentiality obligations for all information — not just trade secrets — are overbroad, practically unmanageable over a career, and should be resisted.
+For genuine trade secrets, indefinite protection is appropriate and consistent with the DTSA and state trade secret statutes, which protect trade secrets for as long as they retain their secret character and economic value.

 What is a residuals clause and do I need one?

-A residuals clause permits a receiving party to use information retained in the unaided memory of its personnel, even after confidentiality obligations apply, provided the information was not intentionally memorized for subsequent use.
-It distinguishes between specific confidential data (which remains protected) and general knowledge and professional skills legitimately internalized during the engagement.
 Knowledge workers — consultants, developers, designers, advisors — who will be exposed to a client's confidential technical or business methodologies should request a residuals clause.
-Without one, a confidentiality clause could theoretically be read to restrict the use of professional skills developed or reinforced during a client engagement — a restriction that is both commercially unreasonable and unenforceable in many jurisdictions.
+Without one, a confidentiality clause could theoretically restrict the use of professional skills developed or reinforced during a client engagement.
+This restriction is commercially unreasonable and unenforceable in many jurisdictions (particularly California), but establishing that requires litigation.

 What are the four standard exclusions from confidential information?